 Mrs. Mullen is a staunch advocate of military families, surviving family members, homeless veterans, and family readiness efforts.
 She met with spouses at military installations at home and abroad to get at the heart of the issues affecting their quality of life.
-She served as a Field Representative Director on the board of Naval Services Family Line for five years, and was also a member of the FamilyLine committee that developed the COMPASS program.
-COMPASS is a standardized Team-Mentoring program developed by military spouses for spouses to enhance their knowledge through experience to meet the challenges of the military lifestyle.
-She served multiple times as chairman of the New Flag Officer Training Symposium spouse committee, and as senior flag spouse advisor to the Navy’s Command Spouse Leadership Course (CSLC) and National Defense University CAPSTONE Course.
+She served on the board of Naval Services FamilyLine for five years and was also a member of the FamilyLine committee that developed the COMPASS program.
+COMPASS is a peer-based mentoring program developed by Navy spouses for new Navy spouses to enhance their knowledge through experience to meet the challenges of the military lifestyle.
+She served twice as Chairman of the New Flag Officer Training Symposium spouse committee and served for five years as the senior spouse advisor to the Navy’s Command Spouse Leadership Course in Newport, Rhode Island.

 Mrs. Mullen is the proud sponsor of the USS Dewey (DDG 105).
 The Dewey was commissioned in Seal Beach, California on March 6, 2010 and is currently homeported in San Diego, California.